 In such a context, it is worth mentioning that on 18 April 2023, the European Commission published a legislative proposal on the Crisis Management and Deposits Insurance (CMDI) framework.
 The package consists of four legislative proposals that would amend existing EU legislation: the BRRD, the Deposit Guarantee Scheme Directive (DGSD) and the SRMR.
 New aspects of the framework could include: i) expanding the scope of resolution through a revision of the public interest assessment to include a regional impact so more eurozone banks could be brought into the resolution framework, ii) the use of deposit guarantee schemes to help banks, especially the small ones, to meet a key threshold for bearing losses of 8 per cent. of their own funds and liabilities, which then allows them to have access to the Single Resolution Fund, also funded by bank contributions, and help sell the problem banks' assets and fund their exit from the market, iii) amending the hierarchy of claims in insolvency and scrapping the "superpreference" of the DGS to put all deposits on equal pegging in an insolvency, but still above ordinary unsecured creditors with the aim of enabling the use of DGS funds in measures other than pay out of covered deposits without violating the least cost test.
-On 19 June 2024, the Council announced that it had agreed a negotiating mandate on the review of the CMDI.
-With this agreement, the Council is ready to engage in negotiations with the European Parliament on the final shape of this legislative package.
+Both the European Council and the European Parliament have proposed their amendments to the European Commission review proposal on CMDI.
+The negotiations among the three lawmakers (so-called trialogue phase) that aims at reaching a final agreement on the review are currently on hold.